 The end time is merely a guideline, so please allow a whole day for the CBT.

 MTS Sussex only ever allow 2 students per instructor for the road ride, we also generally run the same ratio throughout the entire CBT training.
 Although, due to the size of our training area, we have been approved by the DVSA to accommodate up to 10 students, we never book more than 8 on a course providing you with quality training to keep you safe.

 MTS always run a 2 student to 1 instructor policy all year round for road rides and endeavour to do the same throughout the whole day.

-Our SR125’s are very low and ideal for anyone ‘vertically challenged’ we also have YBR 125 customs!
+Our Honda Groms (MSX 125’s) are very low and ideal most ‘vertically challenged’ people!

 So much more than just a shed!
-Our CBT training site in East Grinstead has the largest enclosure in West Sussex; over 15000 sq ft to safely practise in, along with full classroom, kitchen and toilet facilities.
-Our Crawley site is the only CBT training site in Crawley itself and has well over 12000 sq ft training area along with on site kitchen, classroom and toilets.
-At our Burgess Hill site we have 3 separate areas to use so once again, plenty of space for getting the hang of things.
-We also have use of the leisure centre facilities including the vending machines and Costa cafe!
+Our CBT training sites in East Grinstead and Crawley have the largest enclosure in West Sussex; over 15000 sq ft to safely practise in, along with full classroom, kitchen and toilet facilities.
+MTS is the only training school with a CBT site in Crawley itself and our site has two areas, both well over 12000 sq ft each, so ideal for New Rider Courses as well as CBTs.

 You will be in radio contact with your instructor the whole time and they will be giving you directions.